Elizabeth Gwendoline Bowlby1

 M, #283963, b.
 1 April 1883, d.
 29 June 1965

-Admiral Sir Martin Eric Dunbar-Nasmith, V.C. was born on 1 April 1883 at East Barnes, London, England.2 He married Beatrix Justina Dunbar-Dunbar-Rivers, daughter of Commander Harry Dunbar-Dunbar-Rivers and Margaret Emily Brown, in 1920.2 He died on 29 June 1965 at age 82 at Glen Rothes, Rothes, Morayshire, Scotland.2
+Admiral Sir Martin Eric Dunbar-Nasmith, V.C. was born on 1 April 1883 at East Barnes, London, EnglandG.2 He married Beatrix Justina Dunbar-Dunbar-Rivers, daughter of Commander Harry Dunbar-Dunbar-Rivers and Margaret Emily Brown, on 14 April 1920 at Holy Trinity Church, Elgin, Morayshire, Scotland.2,3 He died on 29 June 1965 at age 82 at Glen Rothes, Rothes, Morayshire, ScotlandG.2

-He was given the name of Martin Eric Nasmith at birth.2 He was commissioned in 1897, in the service of the Royal Navy.2 He gained the rank of Lieutenant in 1904.2 He fought in the First World War, where he was mentioned in despatches.2 He was decorated with the award of the Victoria Cross (V.C.) (while in command of teh submarine E11, cruising for 96 days in the Sea of Marmora) in 1915.1,2 He was invested as a Companion, Order of the Bath (C.B.) in 1920.2 In 1923 his name was legally changed to Martin Eric Dunbar-Nasmith.2 He held the office of Aide-de-Camp to HM King George V between 1927 and 1928.2 He was Rear-Admiral of the Submarines between 1929 and 1931.2 He was Commander-in-Chief of the Indies Station between 1932 and 1934.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1934.1 He held the office of Second Sea Lord between 1935 and 1938.2 He was Commander-in-Chief of the Plymouth and Western Approaches between 1938 and 1941.2 He held the office of Deputy Lieutenant (D.L.) of Morayshire in 1942.2 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1955.1 He held the office of Vice-Lord-Lieutenant (D.L.) of Morayshire in 1957.2 He lived at Glen Rothes, Rothes, Morayshire, Scotland.1
+He was given the name of Martin Eric Nasmith at birth.2 He was commissioned in 1897, in the service of the Royal Navy.2 He gained the rank of Lieutenant in 1904.2 He fought in the First World War, where he was mentioned in despatches.2 He was awarded the Victoria Cross (V.C.) in 1915 while in command of teh submarine E11, cruising for 96 days in the Sea of Marmora.1,2 He was appointed Companion, Order of the Bath (C.B.) in 1920.2 In 1923 his name was legally changed to Martin Eric Dunbar-Nasmith.2 He held the office of Aide-de-Camp to HM King George V between 1927 and 1928.2 He was Rear-Admiral of the Submarines between 1929 and 1931.2 He was Commander-in-Chief of the Indies Station between 1932 and 1934.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1934.1 He held the office of Second Sea Lord between 1935 and 1938.2 He was Commander-in-Chief of the Plymouth and Western Approaches between 1938 and 1941.2 He held the office of Deputy Lieutenant (D.L.) of Morayshire in 1942.2 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1955.1 He held the office of Vice-Lord-Lieutenant (D.L.) of Morayshire in 1957.2 He lived at Glen Rothes, Rothes, Morayshire, ScotlandG.1

 Children of Admiral Sir Martin Eric Dunbar-Nasmith, V.C. and Beatrix Justina Dunbar-Dunbar-Rivers